Ovadia Yosef: Arabs and Palestinians

+Yosef said he regretted his statements, and was said to have looked for a way to sending the Palestinians a conciliatory message.
+Three weeks later, he sent out a conciliatory message reiterating his old positions in support of the peace process.
+He wished the Palestinians and their leaders "who are partners to this important process, and want its success, long days and years".
+He continued, "The People of Israel are taught to seek peace, and three times daily pray for it.
+We wish for a sustainable peace with all our neighbors" and blessed "all the leaders and peoples, Egyptians, Jordanians, and Palestinians, who are partners to this important process and want its success, a process that will bring peace to our region and prevent bloodshed".

-Remarks regarding gentiles
+Remarks about gentiles

-In a sermon he delivered in October 2010, Yosef was strongly condemned (including, among others, by the Anti-Defamation League and the American Jewish Committee) after stating that "the sole purpose of non-Jews is to serve Jews".
-In his sermon, he said:
+In an October 2010 sermon, Yosef said, "the sole purpose of non-Jews is to serve Jews".
+He also said:

-"Goyim were born only to serve us.
+Goyim were born only to serve us.
 Without that, they have no place in the world – only to serve the People of Israel.

 In Israel, death has no dominion over them...
 With gentiles, it will be like any person – they need to die, but [God] will give them longevity.
 Why?
 Imagine that one’s donkey would die, they'd lose their money.
 This is his servant...
-That’s why he gets a long life, to work well for this Jew," Yosef said.
+That’s why he gets a long life, to work well for this Jew.